erikberglund/macOSBash/macos_users.md

-# macOS Snippets: Users
+# macOSVariables: Users

-The following snippets are used to interact with local users on macOS.
+The following commands are used to interact with local users on macOS.

 ### Index